 Sea critters hitchhiked across the Pacific on tsunami debris

 Nearly 300 species of fish, mussels and other sea critters hitchhiked across the Pacific Ocean.
-They traveled on debris from the 2011 Japanese tsunami and washed ashore alive in the United States.
+They traveled on debris from the 2011 Japanese tsunami.
+They washed ashore alive in the United States.
 That's what researchers reported Thursday.

-It is the largest and longest marine migration ever documented, according to outside experts and the researchers.
-The scientists and colleagues combed the beaches of Washington, Oregon, California and British Columbia.
-They also combed the beaches of Alaska and Hawaii.
+It is the largest and longest marine migration ever documented.
+That's according to outside experts and the researchers.
+The scientists and colleagues combed the beaches of Washington.
+They combed the beaches of Oregon, California and British Columbia.
+They combed the beaches of Alaska and Hawaii.
 They tracked the species to their Japanese origins.
-Their arrival could be a problem if the critters take root because they could push out native species.
+Their arrival could be a problem if the critters take root.
+They could push out native species.
 That's what the study authors said in Thursday's journal Science.

 "It's a bit of what we call ecological roulette," said lead author James Carlton.
-He's a marine sciences professor at Williams College in Williamstown, Massachusetts.
+He's a marine sciences professor at Williams College.
+It is in Williamstown, Massachusetts.

 Invasive species are a major problem worldwide.
 It’s when plants and animals thrive in areas where they don't naturally live.
 Marine invasions in the past have hurt native farmed shellfish.
-They also eroded the local ecosystem, caused economic losses and spread disease-carrying species.
+They also eroded the local ecosystem and caused economic losses.
+They can also spread disease-carrying species.

-A magnitude 9 earthquake off the coast of Japan triggered a tsunami on March 11, 2011, sweeping boats, docks, buoys and other man-made materials into the Pacific.
+A magnitude 9 earthquake off the coast of Japan triggered a tsunami on March 11, 2011.
+It swept boats and docks into the Pacific.
+It also swept buoys and other man-made materials into the Pacific.
 The debris drifted east with an armada of living creatures.
 Some gave birth to new generations while at sea.

 "The diversity was somewhat jaw-dropping," Carlton said.
 "Mollusks, sea anemones, corals, crabs, just a wide variety of species, really a cross-section of Japanese fauna."

-The researchers collected and analyzed the debris that reached the West Coast and Hawaii over the last five years, with new pieces arriving Wednesday in Washington.
-The debris flowed across the North Pacific current, as other objects do from time to time, before it moved north with the Alaska current or south with the California current.
+The researchers collected and analyzed the debris that reached the West Coast and Hawaii over the last five years.
+New pieces arrived Wednesday in Washington.
+The debris flowed across the North Pacific current.
+It moved north with the Alaska current or south with the California current.
 Most hit Oregon and Washington.

-Last year, a small boat from Japan reached Oregon with 20 good-sized fish inside, a kind of yellowtail jack native to the western Pacific, Carlton said.
+Last year, a small boat from Japan reached Oregon.
+It held 20 good-sized fish inside.
+It included a kind of yellowtail jack native to the western Pacific.
 Some of the fish are still alive in an Oregon aquarium.
-Earlier, an entire fishing ship - the Sai sho-Maru - arrived intact with five of the same 6-inch fish swimming around inside.
+Earlier, an entire fishing ship arrived intact with five of the same 6-inch fish swimming around inside.

-Co-author Gregory Ruiz, a Smithsonian marine ecologist, is especially interested in a Japanese parasite in the gills of mussels.
-Elsewhere in the world, these parasites have taken root and hurt oyster and mussel harvests and they hadn't been seen before on the West Coast.
+Co-author Gregory Ruiz is a Smithsonian marine ecologist.
+He is especially interested in a Japanese parasite in the gills of mussels.
+Elsewhere in the world, these parasites have taken root.
+They have hurt oyster and mussel harvests and hadn't been seen before on the West Coast.

 The researchers note another huge factor in this flotilla: plastics.

-Decades ago, most of the debris would have been wood and that would have degraded over the long ocean trip, but now most of the debris - buoys, boats, crates and pallets - are made of plastic and that survives, Carlton said.
+Decades ago, most of the debris would have been wood and that would have degraded over the long ocean trip.
+Now most of the debris - buoys, boats, crates and pallets - are made of plastic and that survives, Carlton said.
 And so the hitchhikers survive, too.

 "It was the plastic debris that allowed new species to survive far longer than we ever thought they would," Carlton said.

-James Byers is a marine ecologist at the University of Georgia in Athens and wasn't part of the study.
-He praised the authors for their detective work and said in an email that the migration was an odd mix of a natural trigger and human aspects because of the plastics.
+James Byers is a marine ecologist at the University of Georgia in Athens.
+He wasn't part of the study.
+But he praised the authors for their detective work.
+He said in an email that the migration was an odd mix of a natural trigger and human aspects because of the plastics.